barad1tos/Python-Scripts/Genres Autoupdater v2.0/readme.md

 pip install PyYaml.
 ```

-All other dependencies are the built in python libraries, starting from the 3.3 version.
+All other dependencies are the built-in Python libraries, starting from the 3.3 version.

 ## Configuration